GSA/digitalgov.gov/content/posts/2013-05-15-what-is-a-civic-hacker.md

 url: /2013/05/15/what-is-a-civic-hacker/
 date: 2013-05-15 3:21:12 -0400
 title: What is a Civic Hacker?
-summary: 'The&nbsp;National Day of Civic Hacking&nbsp;is bringing together thousands of civic hackers on June 1st and 2nd.
-But what is a civic hacker, anyway? &#8220;Civic hackers&#8221; as we think about it for the&nbsp;National Day of Civic Hacking&nbsp;are technologists, civil servants, designers, entrepreneurs, engineers &#8211; anybody'
+summary: 'The National Day of Civic Hacking is bringing together thousands of civic hackers on June 1st and 2nd.
+But what is a civic hacker, anyway? &#8220;Civic hackers&#8221; as we think about it for the National Day of Civic Hacking are technologists, civil servants, designers, entrepreneurs, engineers &#8211; anybody'
 authors:
   - lnelson
 categories: